 At Secular Women Work, you will find workshops: both hands-on exercises to develop your skills and facilitated group discussions where you can share challenges and solutions with other activists.
 You will find panels on specialist topics, with panelists who can help you broaden the horizons of your activism.
 And when you’re ready for a rest, you’ll find speakers who will entertain and inspire you with stories and lessons from their own work.
 In between it all, you’ll find a conference full of other activists who want to make a difference in the world.

 All workshop leaders, all panelists, and all speakers will be experienced female or genderqueer activists with demonstrated accomplishments and skills to share.
-We are excited to announce that Lauren Lane, co-founder of Skepticon; Mandisa Thomas, president and founder of Black Nonbelievers, Inc., and Desiree Schell, labor activist and host of Science for the People will be appearing at Secular Women Work.
+We are excited to announce accomplished activists appearing at Secular Women Work: Jessica Xiao, former program assistant at the American Humanist Association and current Prison Book Club Coordinator; Greta Christina, writer and cofounder of Godless Perverts; and Mandisa Thomas, founder and President of Black Nonbelievers.
 We are working now to add more speakers, so keep your eye on this space for announcements.

 The conference will be held in the historic Humphrey Conference Center on the University of Minnesota’s West Bank.
 The center is ADA compliant and situated on light rail.